 At the beginning of my zoo walk I will find a braille map to the left of the plan your day board.
-Braille map booklets can be checked out in the Welcome Center.
+Braille booklets of the map and animal signage can be checked out in the Welcome Center.

 When I enter the zoo, I will see the gift shop on the left.